harsh376/frontend326/submit_README.md

 	-c: Number of connections to the server
 	-k: Keep alive flag

-The above command connects 'num_connections' instances simultaneously and proceeds to make 'num_requests' number of mistakes
+The above command connects 'num_connections' instances simultaneously and proceeds to make 'num_requests' number of requests

 System Monitoring:
 In order to monitor the system utilization of our server, we used 2 tools, namely dstat and pidstat.